NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/install_WindowsOld.rst

 Make sure you see a message that confirms the successful installation of the nheri-simcenter package before proceeding to the next step.

 If you plan to use OpenSeesPy to run finite element analyses, you should also install that package at this point.
-(If you are not sure, we recommend you to install it.)
+(If you are not sure, we recommend that you install it.)
 You can install OpenSeesPy using a terminal window and the following command:

 .. code-block:: winbatch